Kat-rin-sc/EDDS-Project/README.md

 ##### To analyze Experiment 3 parameters:
-- To generate plots of recall and precision from parameters alpha, d, lambda take data from /datasets/Calculated-parameters
+- To generate plots of recall and precision from parameters alpha, d, lambda take data from /datasets/parameters.txt
 - Run /Analysis/Experiment-3-parameters-calculation.ipynb to generate plots
+- To generate results for parameters.txt for different parameters, they need to be changed in stacp/recommendation_stacp.py in lines 191-195